segmentstream-com/segmentstream-com.github.io/_docs/for-developer/http-api.md

 user.anonymousId (optional/required) |	STRING |	A pseudo-unique substitute for a User ID, for cases when you don’t have an absolutely unique identifier.
 A userId or an anonymousId is required. user.userId (optional/required) |	STRING |	Unique identifier for the user in your database, a userId or an anonymousId is required. hitId (optional) |	STRING |	The unique ID of the request.
-Used for deduplication. sentAt (optional) |	DATE |	Timestamp when the message itself took place, defaulted to the current time by the Segment Tracking API.
+Used for deduplication. sentAt (required) |	DATE |	Timestamp when the message itself took place, defaulted to the current time by the Segment Tracking API.
 It is a ISO-8601 date string, If the event just happened, leave it out and we’ll use the server’s time.
 If you’re importing data from the past, make sure you to provide a timestamp. context (optional) |	OBJECT |	Dictionary of extra information that provides useful context about a message, but is not directly related to the API call like ip address or locale.
 See the Context field docs for more detail event (required) |	OBJECT |	Action that a user has performed.
 Free-form dictionary of properties of the event, like name, label, user, product, etc. You can find proper fields for each event type <HERE>
 integrations (optional) |	OBJECT |	Dictionary of different integrations and specific options for this integration.
 See more details in the description of each integration.